tenstorrent/tt-forge-fe/docs/src/getting_started.md

 ## Setting up the Docker Container

 The simplest way to run models is to use the Docker image.
-T

 * **Base Image**: This image includes all the necessary dependencies.
     * ghcr.io/tenstorrent/tt-forge-fe/tt-forge-fe-base-ird-ubuntu-22-04